mm80843/T3.5/docs/Benef/PBN__Benef_274.md

 ## Articles mentionning this Benefit

 * [Mechanistic insights into the effect of humidity on airborne influenza virus survival, transmission and incidence](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_54.md)

+## Name of the Benefit

+Studying the effects of droplet evaporation and chemistry on virus viability can provide insights into key factors influencing virus survival and transmission.